-On this page, you'll find step-by-step instructions for using PocketLab Air as well as in-depth answers to many common PocketLab Air questions.
+On this page, you'll find step-by-step instructions for using PocketLab Air, in-depth answers to many common PocketLab Air questions, and a 15-minute webinar-style Getting Started video covering everything from connecting PocketLab Air to calibrating the CO2 sensor.
 If you have additional questions, feedback, or other comments, send us an email at [email protected]

 We've turbocharged some of the most classic (boring?) physics experiments with the brand new PocketLab TurboTrack.
 It's a fast, fun, physics playground for hands-on science.